 NOTE: When using pre-mixed fuel, always shake the container thoroughly as the oil has a tendency to settle.

-WARNING: Never 'top up' the gas tank before placing the vehicle in a warm area.
+WARNING: Never 'top up' gas tank before placing the vehicle in a warm area.
 At certain temperatures, gasoline will expand and overflow.
-Always wipe off any gasoline spillage from the snowmobile.